volod-k/agentic-ai-soc-knowledge-base/research/how-to-evaluate-vendors/best-ai-soc-mid-market.md

 - **Gartner Peer Insights**: Verified reviews from CISOs, CTOs, and IT Directors across mid-market and enterprise organizations.

-- **Operational outcomes**: Metrics drawn from 500+ MDR deployments protecting mid-market organizations, including documented [case studies](https://underdefense.com/case-studies/from-67m-in-losses-to-zero-ransom-paid-a-ransomware-rescue-case/) with clients like WWE, VW, Shell, and the Bill & Melinda Gates Foundation.
+- **Operational outcomes**: Metrics drawn from 200+ enterprise deployments across the US and EU protecting mid-market organizations, including documented [case studies](https://underdefense.com/case-studies/from-67m-in-losses-to-zero-ransom-paid-a-ransomware-rescue-case/) with clients like WWE, VW, Shell, and the Bill & Melinda Gates Foundation.

 The data speaks for itself.
 Now let’s talk about what it means for your organization specifically.